Ashutosh-rajput/wealth-userinfo/README.md

 *   [💡 Future Scope and Roadmap](#future-scope-and-roadmap)

-## Executive Summary

-This report details the development of "Wealth Manager," a cutting-edge personal finance application designed to empower users to effectively manage their income, expenses, budgets, and subscriptions.
-Built on a scalable and resilient microservices architecture deployed on Google Cloud Platform (GCP), Wealth Manager leverages the power of Artificial Intelligence (AI) and a secure JWT-based authentication system to provide an intuitive, automated, and insightful financial management experience.
-Key features include intelligent expense and earning tracking, dynamic budgeting tools, subscription management, and an AI-powered DocAI Processor for automated document-based data entry.
-The application prioritizes user security and data privacy while providing a holistic view of personal finances and actionable insights.
-Utilizing a modern tech stack encompassing Spring Boot, ReactJS, Flutter (future), Kafka, Redis, Docker, Kubernetes, Jenkins, and advanced AI models, Wealth Manager is poised to revolutionize personal finance management for its users.
+# WealthArc: Scalable Microservices-Based Personal Finance Platform

+This report details the development of **WealthArc**, a modern personal finance application designed to help users efficiently manage their income, expenses, budgets, and subscriptions.

+Built using a **scalable, resilient microservices architecture** deployed on **Google Cloud Platform (GCP)**, WealthArc focuses on delivering a secure, intuitive, and insightful financial management experience.

+WealthArc places high priority on **data privacy**, **security**, and **user experience**, offering a complete view of one’s financial life while minimizing complexity and maximizing control.

 ---